-London (CNN) -- One of the men accused of the brutal daylight killing of British soldier Lee Rigby told police he took little joy in slaying.
+London (CNN) -- A London court heard closing arguments Wednesday in the trial of two men accused of the brutal daylight killing of British soldier Lee Rigby.

 Judge Nigel Sweeney told jurors at the Old Bailey criminal court he expected them to retire to consider their verdict on Thursday morning.

 Michael Adebolajo, 29, and Michael Adebowale, 22, are accused of murder and attempted murder of a police officer.
 They have denied the charges.

 The prosecution says the suspects deliberately attacked an unarmed man from behind using a vehicle as a weapon, "and then they murdered him and mutilated his body with a meat cleaver and knives."